 Nicky Maxwell

-Nicky is the Senior Data Scientist for the IeDEA-SA South Africa cohort and she has been with the collaboration since 2007.
-Prior to that she worked as the Data Manager for the Khayelitsha cohort after returning from the UK where she worked for the Health Protection Agency as a Surveillance Officer for a number of years.
-She has a nursing background in pediatrics.
+Nicky is the Senior Data Scientist for the IeDEA-SA South Africa cohort, a role she has held since joining the collaboration in 2007.
+Prior to that, she worked as the Data Manager for the Khayelitsha cohort, following her return from the UK, where she spent several years as a Surveillance Officer with the Health Protection Agency.
+Nicky has a background in pediatric nursing and brings a passion for tackling complex data challenges.
+She is also a keen Stata enthusiast, always eager to explore new ways of working with data.

 Epidemiologist & Modeler, UCT